taylorjg/WineApi/readme.md

 ## NuGet

-WineApi is available as NuGet package - see http://nuget.org/packages/WineApi.
+WineApi is available as a NuGet package - see http://nuget.org/packages/WineApi.
 It has a dependency on [Newtonsoft.Json](http://nuget.org/packages/Newtonsoft.Json) which is a strongly named assembly.
 The current WineApi NuGet package was built against 4.0.5 of Newtonsoft.Json.
 However, 4.0.5 has been superceded (4.0.8 as of March 10th 2012).
 This causes a problem at run time: